Princess Tea Party

 mustard

-- Small bowl with the following spices mixed up – paprika, dill and
+Small bowl with the following spices mixed up - paprika, dill

 Give each child two small spoons.
 Each little chef will take half an

-spoon, scoop some of the spice mixture and lightly powder on top.
-Tell
+small spoon, scoop some of the spice mixture and lightly powder on

 Teatime Sandwiches